acp18ab/Garmin_Api/README.md

 ## Usage

-Once you have authenticated, you can use the access token fetched to make requests to Garmin Connect APIs as per your application's requirements.
+After authenticating, you can use the access token obtained to make requests to the Garmin Connect APIs according to your application's requirements.
+Open the `verify.py` file, insert your tokens and verifier, and then run `verify.py` to add the user to your app.

 ## Additional Information